LaShawn Daniels: Early life

 Daniels was born in Newark, New Jersey, United States.

 Personal life

-Daniels married April and together had three sons.
+Daniels married April in 2001 and together had three sons.

 Career

 Daniels won a Grammy Award for Best R&B Song in 2001 for his songwriting work on "Say My Name" by Destiny's Child, and was nominated in the same category in 2014 for "Love and War" performed by Tamar Braxton.

 Death

-Daniels died on September 3, 2019, at the age of 41, following a car crash in South Carolina.
+Daniels died on September 3, 2019, at the age of 41, following a car crash in Catawba, South Carolina.

 Songwriting credits

-Daniels songs were usually co-written in collaboration with producer Rodney "Darkchild" Jerkins.
+Daniels' songs were usually co-written in collaboration with producer Rodney "Darkchild" Jerkins.
 These include: